 Regulations relating to the awarding of the prize for medical research in the area of neurodegenerative diseases and psychiatric disorders

-The Fondation ROGER DE SPOELBERCH, a foundation based in Geneva, was set up in order to implement the wishes of certain members of the De Spoelberch family, a very reputable Belgian family, in particular to grant funds to research programmes in the areas of neurodegenerative diseases and psychiatric disorders.
+The ROGER DE SPOELBERCH Foundation, a Geneva based foundation, was set up in order to implement the wishes of certain members of the de Spoelberch family, a very reputable Belgian family, in particular to grant funds to research programmes in the areas of neurodegenerative diseases and psychiatric disorders.

-In order to fulfil its purpose, the Foundation decided to award an annual prize.
-The Prize awarded by the Foundation is reserved for clinical and basic scientific research projects.
-The Prize amount awarded is the amount that is determined by the Foundation Board and which is made known in good time.
-The Foundation Board determines the prize amount at its sole discretion.
+In order to fulfil its purpose, the Foundation has decided to award an annual Prize.
+The Prize awarded by the Foundation is reserved to clinical and fundamental scientific research projects.
+The Prize amount awarded is set at the amount that is determined by the Foundation Council which is made known in due time.
+The Foundation Council determines the Prize amount at its sole discretion.